Ronaldo loses bid to dismiss or fully seal Vegas rape case

 LAS VEGAS (AP) — Soccer star Cristiano Ronaldo has lost a bid for dismissal or complete secrecy in a federal lawsuit by a Nevada woman who accuses him of raping her at a Las Vegas resort in 2009.

 Attorney Larissa Drohobyczer, representing Ronaldo’s accuser, Kathryn Mayorga, said Friday she was satisfied with U.S. District Judge Jennifer Dorsey’s ruling in Las Vegas.
+Ronaldo’s attorney, Peter Christiansen, declined to comment.

+On June 22, Clark County District Attorney Steve Wolfson said Ronaldo won’t face criminal charges in the matter.

 Ronaldo’s attorneys say their client and Mayorga had consensual sex in June 2009.
 They deny it was rape.